Office for Disability and Access

 Introduction to the Office for Disability & Access

-Academic adjustments and accommodations are determined on a case-by-case basis.
-We've provided general information to help in your transition to Oberlin.
-The Office for Disability & Access (ODA) is organized to ensure students equal access without altering the fundamental nature or goals of a program, the pedagogy of a course, or the institution.
+The Office for Disability & Access (ODA) is organized to ensure students equitable access without altering the fundamental nature or goals of a program, the pedagogy of a course, or the institution.
+Accommodations, whether they are in the form of academic adjustments or housing/dining requests, are determined on a case-by-case basis.

-Browse our guidelines, policies, and useful tips designed to welcome you to and familiarize you with the Oberlin community.
+Browse our Documentation Guidelines, policies, and resources designed to welcome you to and familiarize yourself with the Oberlin community.

 Admission to Oberlin College